We continue to closely monitor and actively respond to COVID-19 around the world.

 The IRM and DRS Recruitment Tour has officially been cancelled.
 Our staff is still eager to field all volunteer inquiries and happy to send you additional materials on these volunteer experiences.
 You can request those materials here.

-All international trips with the Global Volunteer Program through June 1, 2020 have been cancelled.
+All international summer trips with the Global Volunteer Program, including our Embark Trip, Educators Trip, and Cambodia Discovery Tour have been cancelled.
 If this impacts your plans, please send us an email.
-For trips scheduled later than this, we ask that you wait until your trip is 6-weeks out prior to contacting us for an update.
+For fall trips, we continue to monitor the situation as it unfolds and ask that you wait until your trip is 6-weeks out prior to contacting us for an update.
 With the situation of the outbreak still emerging, we will not be able to give you an accurate sense of World Renew’s response until that time.

 All DRS trips through June 1, 2020 have been cancelled.
 If this impacts your plans, email us.
 For DRS trips into the summer, planning for all long-term trips has been postponed.
 For updates on your one-week trips scheduled throughout the summer, we are continuing to monitor the situation and ask that you check back with us in late April.
 With the situation of the outbreak still emerging, we will not be able to give you an accurate status update until that time.